pavankuna/naveenwork/README.md

 Better data management: A CRM system provides a centralized database that stores all customer data in a structured and organized way.
 This makes it easier to manage and analyze customer data, enabling businesses to gain insights and make data-driven decisions.
 For example, a CRM system can provide analytics on customer behavior and sales performance, which can be used to identify trends and patterns and make data-driven decisions.

+A Customer Relationship Management (CRM) system is a software application that enables businesses to manage and analyze interactions with their customers and prospects.
+It provides a centralized database that stores customer data, such as contact information, purchase history, and customer preferences, which can be accessed by multiple departments, such as sales, marketing, and customer service.

+A CRM system can provide a wide range of functionalities, such as lead tracking, opportunity management, customer segmentation, marketing automation, and customer service management.
+It can also provide analytics and reporting capabilities that enable businesses to gain insights into customer behavior and sales performance, which can be used to optimize sales and marketing strategies.

+CRM systems can be deployed as on-premise software, cloud-based applications, or hybrid solutions.
+Cloud-based CRM systems have become increasingly popular in recent years, as they offer greater flexibility, scalability, and accessibility.